mjkuranda/yummy/IDEAS.md

 ## Bugs

 -   Client validation for an existing meal in the database
--   Types has affect on searching results.
--   (vNaN): NaN

 ## Added

+v2.11.0

+-   Add responsive web design for the other subsites.

+v2.10.0

+-   Add pagination for results.

+v2.9.0

+-   Each result has a property called `relevance` - could be measured as a percentage.
+The found results should be sorted according to the this property.

 v2.8.0:

 -   Validation - client side: The patterns should be loaded from pattern file?
 Or simply embedeed inside elements.
 -   Better handling MongoDB errors - types of errors and their communicates.
 -   Error page for multer and other errors while you are trying to add a new meal.

-v2.9.0

--   Each result has a property called `relevance` - could be measured as a percentage.
-The found results should be sorted according to the this property.

-v2.10.0

--   Add pagination for results.

-v2.11.0

--   Add responsive web design for the other subsites.

 ## Changed